 Timing also varies in measuring how many people watch something on Netflix—numbers could reveal the total viewers after one week or one month.
 Alternatively, some data shared by Netflix comprise projections of what a project is expected to garner in views.

 Netflix’s spate of original movies also complicates the numbers story the company is telling.
-The streaming service’s latest films, like The Irishman, Marriage Story and The King, were released in a limited run in theaters before they become available on streaming, and information on box office performance has not been released by the company.
+Films from the streaming service, like The Irishman, Marriage Story and The King, were released in a limited run in theaters before they become available on streaming, and information on box office performance has not been released by the company.
 There is no publicly available box office data for the platform’s multiple-Oscar-winning Roma, which saw a brief run in theaters before arriving on the platform last year.
 In December, Netflix head of original films Scott Stuber told Variety the company is working on a way to make its streaming data more transparent.

 “You’ll see more numbers from us, more transparency, more articulation of what’s working and not,” he said.
 “Because we recognize it’s important, sometimes to the creative community.
 It’s important to the press.
 It’s important to everything.
 So we were definitely headed in that direction as a company.”